 “The ability to find a customer, sell your product or service to that customer, and satisfy the customer so that he buys from you again should be the central focus of all entrepreneurial activity.
 The greater clarity you have with regard to your ideal customer, the more focused and effective your marketing efforts will be.”

 I’ve pulled out five of Brian’s tips and put them in question form.
-Here’s a good place to start if you’re just starting to dig into thinking to this stuff:
+Here’s a good place to start if you’re just starting to dig into thinking about this stuff:

 Online marketing has made it urgent to know exactly who your ideal customer is.
 It’s now estimated you have only one-twentieth of a second to make a connection that sparks interest online.
 I went to a trusted digital marketing source for more tips on finding your ideal customer.